mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

 On a quarterly basis, CDA documents were generated on test patients with security set on the encounter in live WebChart EHR systems.
-In all cases the security tags were present in the CCDA.
+Across the year, 23 documents with security tags were generated.
+All 23 documents were reviewed and contained the appropriate security tags based on the encounter settings.
+Additionally, all 23 documents were confirmed as valid CCDAs.
+These documents were then imported into a test system, and all were confirmed to have successfully imported the appropriate security.

 #### Discussion

-We will set up further tests to take an external document with security tags and see that they can be displayed.
+Since there are no indications that the security tags will be broadly used within live workflows, more robust manual testing will be implemented in 2024 along with client education that this feature is available.

 ### Measure 28: Receive and Display CCDA Documents with Security Tags